The Inquiry (1986 film)

-L'inchiesta (internationally released as The Inquiry) is a 1986 Italian historical drama film directed by Damiano Damiani.
+The Inquiry (L'inchiesta) is a 1986 Italian historical drama film co-written and directed by Damiano Damiani.
+It stars Keith Carradine and Harvey Keitel.
 For this film Lina Sastri was awarded with a David di Donatello for Best Supporting Actress.
 The film had a remake with the same title in 2006.

 Plot

 Tiberius sends Titus Valerius Taurus to Judea to investigate Jesus, whose followers say he has risen.
 However, he is stopped by Pontius Pilate, who has sentenced Jesus to death.
 Claudia Procula, Pilate's wife, helps Taurus because she liked Jesus's teachings.
 She shows Taurus where Jesus's body was buried.
 A few more questions are asked, and Pilate makes up a story about finding the body to end the investigation.
 Taurus knows it is not Jesus's body.
 After many ups and downs, he meets Mary of Magdala, who cares for lepers outside Jerusalem.
 He goes to her community to keep a promise and learns about Jesus' disciples serving the suffering.
 Valerio Tauro is killed in the desert by Pilate's vengeance.